SerKuzma/TaskZen/README.md

 Comments and clear variable names enhance code readability and maintainability.

 Feedback and Improvement:
-User suggestions for program enhancement are encouraged and welcomed.
+Any suggestions for program enhancement are encouraged and welcomed.
 Continuous improvement efforts focus on enhancing user-friendliness, robustness, and code readability.